-Peter is a member of the Geophysics and Image Analysis Group within CET.
+Peter is a member of the Data Analytics, Fusion & Technology group within the CET.

 From 1984 to 1991 Peter was a research engineer with the Automated Sheep Shearing Project in the Department of Mechanical Engineering at UWA.
 During this time he was responsible for a number of areas in the project including surface modelling techniques, robot control software, and the development of a machine vision system for automated measurement of sheep.
 It was here that he developed his interest in computer vision.

 In 1991 Peter joined the School of Computer Science & Software Engineering at The University of Western Australia.
 During this time he was responsible for the undergraduate teaching of computer vision and helped coordinate the computer vision research group within the school.
 It was around this time that his first contact with CET was made through interactions with Prof. Mike Dentith, Dr Carl Knox-Robinson and Dr Steve Gardoll.
 Some preliminary exploration ofthe application of computer vision techniques to the analysis of geological and geophysical images was made through student projects.
 These included the 3D modelling of ore bodies, image texture analysis, and lithological boundary shape analysis.

 Peter left the School of Computer Science & Software Engineering in 2007 but maintained a link with the School via an adjunct position.
 His informal interaction with CET also continued, working with Assoc/Prof. Eun-Jung Holden and Prof. Mike Dentith.
 Eventually this relationship was formalised with a part-time appointment to CET within the Geophysics and Image Analysis group in 2010.